michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 dispatch_async(...)
 {% endhighlight %}

 The `Observable` executes code on the main thread (unless programmed otherwise) so let's use a simple `dispatch_async` to not block it.
-RxSwift has a mechanism called *Schedulers* that we could use instead, but let's leave that for later when you're 🐔.
+RxSwift has a mechanism called *Schedulers* that we could use instead, but let's leave that for later when you're less of a dummy 🐔.

 {% highlight swift %}
 observer.onNext("Hello")